zhenrong-wang/lichat/README.md

 LiChat is a light-weight chat room service.
 It provides many features:

 - **Super-light**: It is UDP and message based, very easy to deploy.
-- **Pure-service**: It works with any UDP client from any platform.
 - **Privacy**: It doesn't store any message at the backend/server side.
 - **Freedom**: It is free software, and it supports free speech; no censorship.
 - **Functional** (currently minimal):